aLittleTooQuiet/main-computer/README.md

 By default, the server will run on port 3000.
 You can change the port in `/server/config/server.json`.

-You can change the computer's idendity, intro text, and prompt for the client by editing `/server/config/client.json`.
+You can change the computer's identity, intro text, and prompt for the client by editing `/server/config/client.json`.

 ## client
 Open a terminal window and navigate to the `main-computer` folder.
 To start the server, use the command